Casting Relationships, Forging Partnerships

 â™¦ Consistency with one of the conference strands

 â™¦ Clarity in describing purpose, objectives, outcomes, and content

 â™¦ Value of the session to the audience and profession

 â™¦ Qualifications of the presenter(s)

 Community Collegesâ€™ Role in Economic Development and Community Revitalization

 Community colleges can play an important role in economic development, sometimes even in job creation.
 This strand will highlight what some forward-thinking community colleges are doing to ensure they are "at the tableâ€ť when the chamber, economic developers, and local government officials come together to create strategies to attract new business and industry and to keep those already in the community from leaving.

 Grant Outcomes, Deliverables and Sustainable Solutions

-Project managers of successful federally-funded projects will be given the opportunity to share strategies, program models and lessons learned for workforce education projects that emphasize networking partnerships for dissemination and the pursuit of expanded funding.
-Sessions will span the breadth of funding agencies such as the Departments of Education, Labor and Energy; the National Institute of Health and; the National Science Foundation.
-Presentations must have an assessed track record and be geared toward institutions looking for innovative practices to expand their credit and non-credit offerings.
+Project managers of successful federally-funded workforce education projects will have the opportunity to share strategies, program models and lessons learned.
+Emphasis will be placed on networking partnerships that facilitate the dissemination of resources, such as curricula and technology platforms, and the pursuit of expanded funding.
+Projects must have an assessed track record; presentations will be geared toward institutions looking for innovative practices to expand their credit and non-credit offerings.